navekedem/characters-app/README.md

 ## OpenRouter Integration

 Set the `REACT_APP_OPENROUTER_API_KEY` environment variable in a `.env.local` file before running the app.
+You can copy `.env.local.example` to `.env.local` and fill in your API key.
 This key is used to retrieve AI-generated character descriptions when opening the character modal.